arktisklada/missing-math/README.md

 - `factors(false)` Returns an array of an integer's factors
   - Takes one boolean param to include 1 in the output.
 Default false, set to true to include
 - `prime_factors` Returns an array of the integer's prime factors
+- `triangle` Calculates the triangle number
+- `pentagon` Calculates the pentagonal number
+- `hexagon` Calculates the hexagonal number
+- `triangular?` Checks if the number is triangular.
+If true, returns the number, otherwise false.
+- `pentagonal?` Checks if the number is pentagonal.
+If true, returns the number, otherwise false.

 ### Module Methods